foo-dogsquared/freebies-hunt-api/src/list.md

 ## Research
 ### Listed are the hubs for getting academic resources like research papers, various references, facilitating studying with groups and collections of data used for the study. | study | #8fb8de
 - [Awesome Research (by *emptymalei*)](https://github.com/emptymalei/awesome-research) | An [awesome](https://github.com/sindresorhus/awesome) list of mostly free and open source research tools and resources for your research project.
+- [Awesome Public Datasets (by *awesomedata*)](https://github.com/awesomedata/awesome-public-datasets) | An [awesome](https://github.com/sindresorhus/awesome) list of publicly available datasets for your research (or just to find a data set for your data visualization/science learning or something).
 - [Academia.edu](https://www.academia.edu/) | A collaborative and sharing platform for your research papers.
 It could also be useful to explore and find some literatures to be referenced for your next research.
 - [Brainly](https://brainly.com/) | **(Recommended if you're looking for an academics study group.)** A study group for students and peer-to-peer engagement.
 Formerly known as *OpenStudy*.
 - [Figshare](https://figshare.com/) | A platform for open scientific research data.
 - [Mendeley](https://mendeley.com/) | A research organization tool.
 Also comes with a research network.
 - [Google Scholar](https://scholar.google.com/) | An academic research and publication hub.
 Could be useful in finding literary sources for your next research or thesis.
+- [Kaggle](https://www.kaggle.com/datasets) | A website that references public data sets.
+It's quite a website for your data science or research projects.
 - [LaTeX](https://www.latex-project.org/) | A highly regarded typesetting system for scientific documents.
 Supports a wide variety of mathematical (and scientific) expressions and symbols from algebra, logic, calculus, and more advanced mathematical disciplines.
 The program is not standalone itself but it does have plenty of text editors built on top of the typesetting system to let you prepare LaTeX documents easily.
 The provided website already has a list of programs for you to easily refer to a text editor but still [here's a list of programs built on top of LaTeX.](https://github.com/egeerardyn/awesome-LaTeX).
 - [Papers We Love](https://github.com/papers-we-love/papers-we-love) | A community on reading and discussing academic computer science papers.
 The linked hyperlink is a GitHub repo containing a list of local chapters of the community, a list of resources to look for other papers, and a list of links for how to read an academic paper (which is always a very nice feature to include).
 - [Researchgate](https://www.researchgate.net/) | An online community of researchers sharing and exploring other academic papers.
 Also, most published studies under their platform are free to view though you can't join their community unless you've proven your credentials as an academic research student.